benenharrington/symchar/README.md

 The method for constructing the character table follows Lecture 6 of G.D.
 James' _The Representation Theory of Symmetric Groups_.

-This was a toy project to generate data for  [link-to-ml-kronecker-coefficents].
+This was a toy project to generate data for [an ML project on predicting kronecker coefficients](https://github.com/benenharrington/transformer-kronecker-coefficients).
 This only required character tables up to n=15, which takes a few seconds with symchar.
 If you want to work with larger symmetric groups, you should probably use something like GAP.